SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

    * - ``column_def``
      - A comma separated list of column definitions.
 A minimal column definition includes a name identifier and a datatype.
 Other column constraints and default values can be added optionally.
    * - ``CLUSTER BY column_name1 ...``
+     -
-     - A commma separated list of clustering column keys.
+         A commma separated list of clustering column keys.

+         See :ref:`data_clustering` for more information.

 .. _default_values: